meilisearch/specifications/text/0118-search-api.md

 This parameter is applied to the fields from `attributesToCrop`.
 If there are none, this parameter has no effect.
 See [3.1.11. `attributesToCrop`](#3111-attributestocrop) section.

+Sending a `0` value is equivalent to `null` and thus deactivates the cropping.
+It works the same for a custom crop length per attribute in `attributesToCrop`, except it deactivates it for the related field.

 - 🔴 Sending a value with a different type than `Integer` or `null` for `cropLength` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.

 ##### 3.1.12.1 Examples